Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README2.md

 Using the micro:bit function pins.i2cWriteNumber,

 ##### File:
-Link to the code for writing to an arbitrary address:
-Link to the code for writing to an internal address:
-Link to the code for writing a signed number to an internal address:
-Link to the code for writing to an unsigned number to an internbal address:
-Link to the code that reads from the  magnetometer:
-Link to the code that reads from the accelerometer:
+Link to the code for writing to an arbitrary address:[link](arbitraryAddress.js)) Link to the code for writing to an internal address:[link](internalAddress.js)) Link to the code for writing a signed number to an internal address:[link](internalAddress.js)) Link to the code for writing to an unsigned number to an internal address:[link](internalAddress.js)) Link to the code that reads from the  magnetometer:[link](internalAddress.js)) Link to the code that reads from the accelerometer:[link](accelerometer.js))

 ##### Images